ospfranco/ospfranco.github.io/_posts/2021-08-31-stop throwing exceptions.md

 # Use exceptions for real panics

-So now you can let real "exceptions" be what they were meant from... exceptional stuff.
-Things a program cannot recover from (full disk, wrong params, corrupted data, etc.), and therefore should crash the application.
-Whereas the rest of your code be just better.
+So now you can let real "exceptions" be what they were meant for **unrecoverable program state** and therefore should crash the application.
+Whereas the rest of your code will just be better.

 I have encountered some libraries that follow this pattern, joi for example, as well as some API libraries like Stripe.